-Members should attempt to avoid citations and arrests for people in crisis, when feasible.
-Members' discretion should be guided by the goal of helping people in crisis and diverting them from the criminal justice system, when appropriate given the nature and seriousness of the incident.
+Members should avoid citations and arrests for people in crisis when appropriate, and aim to help people in crisis and divert them from the criminal justice system.

-H. E. Reporting Procedures
+E.H.
+Reporting Procedures

-Members Officers responding to any incident involving a person in crisis shall comply with the following reporting requirements:
+Officers responding to any incident involving aFor person in crisis calls, members shall comply with the following reporting requirements complete reports as follows:

 - 1. Reporting transportation for emergency admission - a.
-When a person in crisis is placed under a transport hold by MPD, and is involuntarily transported, the transporting members officer(s) shall complete a Police Report including the code titled CIC. - b.
-When MPD is the primary responding agency and determines that a transport by ambulance is necessary, the members officer(s) shall complete a Police Report including the code-titled CIC. - c.
-Members should avoid references to the mental health of a person in any report synopsis available for public disclosure.
-All such information shall be documented in the nonpublic narrative section. - d.
-When MPD is not the primary responding agency, and a person in crisis is placed under a transport hold and is transported by ambulance (or means other than MPD), the members officer(s)-shall request that MECC change the nature code to PIC prior to clearing the call. - i.
-When MPD members officers complete a transport hold requested by a health officer, the MPD members officers shall upload a copy of the completed hold form to Evidence.com under the incident number, and shall note the transport hold in added remarks in CAD.
+When a person in erisis is involuntarily transported under placed under a transport hold by MPD, and is involuntarily transported, the transporting officer(s)members shall complete a Police Report titled including the code "CIC."

-2. Citation or arrest
+- b.
+When MPD is the primary responding agency and determines that a transport by ambulance is necessary (see section [II-E-2] above), the officer(s)members shall complete a Police Report titled-including the code "CIC." - c.
+Members should aAvoid references to the mental health of a person in any report synopsis available for public disclosure.
+Members shall document All-such information shall be documented in the nonpublic narrative section. - e.d.
+When MPD is not the primary responding agency, and thea person in crisis is placed under a transport hold and is transported by ambulance (or means other than MPD), the officer(s)members shall request that MECC change the nature code to "PIC" prior to clearing the call. - i.e. When MPD officersmembers complete a transport hold requested by a health officer, the MPD officersmembers shall upload a copy of the completed hold form to Evidence.com under the incident number, and shall note the transport hold in added remarks in CAD. - 2.
+Citation or arrest